Skip to Main Content

 • Those with state or local governments, except for the specific government entity that participates in work on or under the contract.

-• Contracts and subcontracts involving national security, if the head of the contracting agency determines both that the contract is essential to national security, and noncompliance with a particular requirement of VEVRAA or the regulations with respect to the process of awarding the contract is essential to national security
+• Contracts and subcontracts involving national security, if the head of the contracting agency determines both that the contract is essential to national security, and noncompliance with a particular requirement of VEVRAA or the regulations with respect to the process of awarding the contract is essential to national security.

 The categories of veterans covered under VEVRAA are disabled veterans, recently separated veterans (within three years of discharge or release from active duty), active duty wartime or campaign badge veteran, and veterans who, while serving on active duty in the Armed Forces, participated in a U.S. military operation for which an Armed Forces Service Medal was awarded pursuant to Executive Order 12985 (61 FR 1209).